Peggy1210/GUI-ASFormer/README.md

 Pytorch == 2.5.0, python == 3.11, CUDA=12.6

 ## Guideline
 It's the modified version of ASFormer.
-This DualAsformer has 1 deep encoder for features from low-resolution images and and 1 lightweighted encoder for features from high-resolution images.
+This Dual-Encoder ASFormer has 1 deep encoder for features from low-resolution images and and 1 lightweighted encoder for features from high-resolution images.

 ## Data Location
 Make sure your data is at the same location with the model.